Watford Score Three Goals In 25 Minutes To Complete Stunning Comeback Against Wolves & Reach FA Cup Final

 FA Cup is a tournament of upsets.

 The oldest soccer tournament of the world is known for producing nail-biting affairs, and Sunday’s semi-final between Watford and Wolves proved to be no different.
 Wolves, under the able stewardship of manager Nuno Santo, seemed to be cruising to their first FA Cup final appearance in 59 years when a long-throw fell for Watford winger Gerard Deulofeu.
-The forward took a touch before chipping the ball into the far corner to set up a frenetic final ten minutes of the game.
+The forward took a touch before chipping the ball into the far corner to set up a frenetic final 10 minutes of the game.

-But Wolves seemed to have done enough to secure their place in the final against Manchester City but Watford captain Troy Deeney had other ideas.
+The Wolves seemed to have done enough to secure their place in the final against Manchester City but Watford captain Troy Deeney had other ideas.
 Leander Dendoncker put in a foot through Deeney in the final minutes of the game, giving the referee no option but to award the Hornets with a penalty.
 Deeney stepped up and scored the second goal for his team taking the semi-final to extra time.

 In the first-half of extra-time, it was Deulofeu again who finished superbly once his strike partner had played him through from a Deeney flick-on.
 Watford supporters, who only a few minutes before seemed to have given up, erupted in jubilation.